 2018 was Bill’s 60th year since he began as a camper at West End House Camp!
 Watch the 3 minute tribute video that made its debut at our 110th Anniversary Celebration event on 11/17/18 at Showcase Live in Patriot’s Place in Foxborough, MA

 Steve Lepler, whose family has been affiliated with West End virtually since its founding, began his affiliation with the organization in the 1960s as a camper, then as a counselor and small crafts director in the 1970s.
 Starting in 1998 he returned to became the Assistant Executive Director.
 In October of 2008 he expanded his role to be the Director full time year round.
 A native of Brookline, Mass., he is a graduate of Brookline High School, Oberlin College, and Northeastern University with a Masters in Applied Behavior Analysis.
 In addition to his 30 plus years of involvement with the camp, Steve worked 25 years for a human service agency providing training and consultation to parents, teachers, and staff.
 He is married, with two married children, and lives in Sharon, MA.
-He has a granddaughter with a second on the way!
+He has two young granddaughters!

 Ryan Wilensky, the youngest of three brothers to attend West End House Camp, began as a camper in 1987 at the age of 9.
 He spent 6 years as a camper and 7 as a counselor, leading most of the sports programs as a veteran staff member.
 Ryan is a graduate of Stoughton High School, Indiana University, and Simmons College where he received his Masters in Teaching, and currently teaches at Foxboro High School.
 He also has a great deal of experience coaching basketball at both King Phillip Regional and Foxboro High Schools.
 He became the Director of Operations for West End House Camp in the fall of 2007, working part-time in the off season and full-time during the summer.
 He lives in Foxboro, MA with his wife and three children.